suriya-1305/NLP-Based-Cybercrime-Complaint-Classification/README.md

 ### Step 4: Download NLTK Data

-This cose used NLTK stopwords, so ensure you download the necessary data:
+This code used NLTK stopwords, so ensure you download the necessary data:

 ```python
 import nltk